 Step 11: IMPORTANT.
 Name server must respond to the Internet and will be used during the next install steps.
 Enter your name server IP.
-Using the Tab key select "Continue" and confirm with Enter
+Using the Tab key select

 Step 12: EVE hostname by default is eve- ng.
 It can be changed if you wish.
 Using the

 Tab key select continue and confirm with

 Enter